enewe101/cluster-func/README.md

 ### Additional statements
+(This option can be set on the command line but may be more convenient to set within your target script.)
-You can also specify any additional statements that you want to appear in your job script.
+You can also specify any additional statements that you want to appear in your subjob scripts.
 This gives you more flexibility than simply setting environment variables.
-You can include statements before the subjob is run using `prepend_statements` or after, using `append_statements`.
-The value of the either should be a list of statements, which will be joined with endline characters before placing it in the subjob script.
-You can also use the options `prepend_script` and `append_script`, passing it a file path, to include the contents of full scripts into your subjob scripts.  (while the `prepend_statements` and `append_statements` options are only available using `cluf_options` and `.clufrc`, you can specify `prepend_script` and `append_script` on the commandline.
-Multiple, comma-separated scripts may be given.
+You can include an external script, whose statements get merged into the job script before the line that runs subjob using `prepend_script`.
+Include an external script *after* the line that runs the subjob using the `append_script` option.

+If you just want to add a statement or two, it maybe more convenient to put them in your target script (or `.clufrc`).
+The options `prepend_statements` and `append_statements` can be used provide a list of shell statements that get inserted right before or after the line that actually runs the subjob within subjob scripts.
+Each element of the list should be a valid shell statement which will appear on its own line when merged into the jobscripts.
+The options aren't available on the command line.

 # Reference